sbs384/TELLMe/README.md

 ## Example

-We show the running cases of the baseline model (Dual-BioBERT) and the proposed RBAR-BioBERT on ReQA BioASQ 9b dataset, the other experiments can also be reproduced by using the hyper-parameters provided in the paper.
+We show the running cases of the code used for the related experiments.

-### Transforming BioASQ dataset into ReQA BioASQ dataset
+### Fine-tuning 50 candidate pre-trained models.
 First of all, run the script "run_data_processing.sh".
 ```bash
 # Transform the BioASQ 9b dataset into ReQA BioASQ 9b.
 python3 reqa_bioasq_data_processing.py --dataset 9b
 ```

-### Dual-BioBERT
+### Model ranking.
-#### 1. Fine-tuning Dual-BioBERT on ReQA BioASQ dataset
+#### 1. Calculate transferability scores using EaSe.
 run the script "run_reqa_baseline.sh".
 ```bash
 python3 train_reqa.py \